chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 I will be replaced by a sensical post long before I get published to the web!
 {% endhighlight %}

-The post starts with the metadata (between the two `---` lines) which we'll be using later (it isn't rendered automatically)&#151;we need the `kind: article` line to tell the nanoc blogging helper that this item should be handled as a blog post.
+The post starts with the metadata (between the two `---` lines) which we'll be using later (it isn't rendered)&#151;we need the `kind: article` line to tell the nanoc blogging helper that this item should be handled as a blog post.

 Now we can compile and view the site, and access our blog post at `/blog/posts/2013-05-22-welcome-to-the-blog/`, and see this: